Bibliometrics & Responsible Research Evaluation: Introduction

 I would like to thank Robin Kear (Univ. of Pittsburgh), Katherine Akers (Emory Univ., Atlanta GA), Lucy Lions (Northwestern Univ., Evanston IL) and Andrew Spencer (Macquarie Univ., Sydney) for their permission to use some content from their guides.

-This guide provides information about the most common tools that individual researchers or research administrators can use to measure their own, or their institution's, research impact.
+This guide provides information about the most common tools that individual researchers or research administrators can use to measure their own, or their institution's, citation impact.

-Article/Book Impact: The impact of particular works, such as journal articles, conference proceedings, and books, can be measured by the number of times they are cited by other works
+Article/Book Impact: The academic impact of particular works, such as journal articles, conference proceedings, and books, can be measured by the number of times they are cited by other works

 Journal impact: The impact of particular academic journals can be measured by the number of times their articles are cited and where they are cited.

-Researcher impact: The number of works a researcher has published and the number of times these works have been cited can be an indicator of the impact of an individual researcher
+Researcher impact: The number of works a researcher has published and the number of times these works have been cited can be an indicator of the academic impact of an individual researcher